 In the mixing bowl of a stand mixer fitted with the paddle attachment, mix together the flour, baking powder, salt, and sugar to just combine.
 Note - If using a stand mixer, I recommend the 3-quart mixing bowl (link above) for the small batch batter.
-Otherwise, you can use a hand held mixer and medium mixing bowl.
+Otherwise, you can use a hand mixer and medium mixing bowl.

 3/4 cup all-purpose flour, 1/2 teaspoon baking powder, 1/4 teaspoon salt, 1/2 cup organic cane sugar